KOlofinmoyin/instagram/README.md

 I want to create a New post

 As a Web visitor
-So that I can focus on an  image
+So that I can perform related actions
 I want to view a single post
 ```

 ### Mockup